 FPS per dollar is a useful first cut, not the final buy button.
-In the April 2026 checks, an RX 7600 at $279 beats an RTX 4060 at $339 on the simple gaming-value read, but the chart does not know whether your case is cramped, your PSU is weak, or your desktop spends real time in OBS.
-The CPU side has the same problem: a Ryzen 5 5600 row can look cheaper than a Core i5-12400F row until the motherboard total decides what the finished build has to cut.
+In our April 2026 checks, an RX 7600 at $279 beats an RTX 4060 at $339 on simple gaming value.
+However, the chart does not know your full build context.
+It ignores whether your case is cramped or your PSU is weak.
+It also misses whether your desktop spends real time streaming in OBS.
+The CPU side has the same problem.
+A Ryzen 5 5600 row can look cheaper than a Core i5-12400F row.
+But the motherboard total ultimately decides what the finished build has to cut.

 This page is based on live retailer and tracker checks, vendor launch notes, and named third-party coverage, not CheapFPS hands-on lab testing.
 Affiliate disclosure: CheapFPS may earn a commission from some retailer links, but the recommendation logic stays tied to the price, platform, and spec rules below.